-I cook a lot, and I cook for other people a lot, but in almost every case those people either love me or at least like me, and they’re generally appreciative of the food I cook.
-So that’s why it’s a strange experience for me to cook “competitively” in any sort of a contest/judging situation.
-But when I heard that this year’s KCRW Good Food pie contest was running a “pies inspired by Tim Burton” category (tying in with the Tim Burton art exhibit at LACMA), I knew I had to jump in.
+Everyone loves a good pie contest.
+And just about everyone loves Tim Burton.
+So when I heard that this year’s KCRW Good Food pie contest was running a “pies inspired by Tim Burton” category (tying in with the Tim Burton art exhibit at LACMA), I knew I had to jump in.
 Who could resist such a great creative challenge?

 As soon as I started looking through Tim Burton’s amazing artwork, I knew exactly what my theme was going to be.
 He has this crazy-sad sketch called “Mr. Happyface Remembers Better Days” with a moon-shaped face that is just begging to be transformed into a pie.

 I dropped off the pie on the morning of the contest and gave the pie-handlers the above sign to accompany it.
 Rookie error alert!
-I hadn’t thought through the fact that the pie needs to be anonymous for the judging process, so the sign would have been a deal-killer.
+The pie needs to be anonymous for the judging process, so the sign was a deal-killer.
 And sure enough, at some point in the handling/judging process, the sign disappeared.
+A real forehead-smacker.
 So Mr. Happypie had to stand on his own.

 Thankfully, I got a little break from my neuroses because just then they started calling people to line up for the apron fashion show.
 I’ve never entered a pie contest, and I’ve never been in a fashion show, so this was a day of firsts for me.
-And with the apron paparazzi snapping away, it was hard not to get caught up in the celebrity feel (Grammys – What Grammys?).
+And with the apron paparazzi snapping away, it was hard not to get caught up in the celebrity feel.

 OK, now who wants the Mr. Happypie recipe?